IAEA-NDS/web-endfy/README.md

 The second instruction will take a couple of minutes as it accesses many websites in the NDS archive to determine the available ENDF files.
-The information of downloaded files is stored in a cache directory inside the `web-endfy` package directory and subsequent calls will retrieve the information from the cache directory, avoiding the slow download from the internet.
+The information of downloaded files is stored in a cache directory whose location is determined by the [appdirs] package and printed out upon loading the `web-endfy` package.
+Subsequent calls will retrieve the information from the cache directory in order to avoid the slow download from the internet.
 The location of the cache directory can be adjusted by providing the `cache_dir` argument in the call to `EndfNDSDownloader()`: